Kickstart networks for the good of the school ecosystem

 Two other groups we report upon who potentially had their ability to network curtailed by the pandemic restrictions are Challenge Partners and Olevi.

-Kate Cahhatwal, CEO at Olevi, said Challenge Partners is looking forward to the opportunity for its practitioners to again collaborate and challenge each other through in-person peer reviews and events.
+Kate Cahhatwal, CEO at Challenge Partners, said the organisation is looking forward to the opportunity for its practitioners to again collaborate and challenge each other through in-person peer reviews and events.
 Meeting face-to-face provides superior opportunities for building the trust and social capital so critical to effective collaboration, and for a level of creativity and deep learning that is unobtainable via a screen.

 Olevi CEO Richard Lockyer added that the organisation has embraced the changes to the working environment brought on by the pandemic.
 It has acted as a catalyst for change in how the organisation interacts with its worldwide network of schools, strengthening its relationship through digital contact.